 - increased tyre wear

-In addition to road safety consequences, under-inflated tyres are associated with environment costs such as increased greenhouse gases associated with lower kilometres per tyre and higher fuel consumption and disposal problems.
+In addition to road safety consequences, under-inflated tyres are associated with environmental costs such as increased greenhouse gases associated with lower kilometres per tyre and higher fuel consumption and disposal problems.

 Tips for your tires: